clemsos/writings/_quora/2018-10-23-If-French-food-is-so-great-tasting-why-don-t-we-see-more-French-restaurants.md

 language: en
 title: |
-    If French food is so great tasting, why don't we see more French restaurants? - Quora
+    If French food is so great tasting, why don't we see more French restaurants?
 ---

 **You rarely see French restaurants abroad because "French cuisine"